jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> [1] 1 3 5 7 9
 ```

 It returns only the odd numbers.
-That's because the first value in our vector is TRUE so it returns the first value of `x` which is 1.
-The next value is FALSE so it does not return the second value of `x` which is 2.
-R then "recycles" our vector and uses the first value in our vector (TRUE) to interpret how to subset the third value of `x` (3).
+That's because the first value in our vector is TRUE so it returns the first value of *x* which is 1.
+The next value is FALSE so it does not return the second value of *x* which is 2.
+R then "recycles" our vector and uses the first value in our vector (TRUE) to interpret how to subset the third value of *x*.
 Since it's TRUE, it returns 3.
 But now the value for 4 is FALSE so it doesn't return it.
 The process repeats again until the end of the subset.
 Since every other value is returned, it returns only the odd numbers.

 We can use R's method of "recycling" a vector that is shorter than it expects to solve our pregnant females booked issue.
 Indeed we can use this exact `c(TRUE, FALSE)` vector to select only the odd columns.
 Reversing it to `c(FALSE, TRUE)` gives us only the even columns.